-"Our hope is to create a support network for those parents who would like to wait on giving their child a phone," Shannon told TODAY Parents.
+"Our hope is to create a support network for those parents who would like to wait on giving their child a phone," Shannon told TODAY Parents in 2017.
 "Every family has various circumstances and dynamics that will shape this decision.
 We hope by creating this pledge, parents that would like to wait will feel more empowered to do so."

 After recruiting a group of friends to begin the Wait Until 8th movement, some of whom are now part of the pledge's website, Shannon got her children on board too.
 "At first, my older two daughters questioned why I was starting the pledge, but when I explained to them I wanted them to have a group of friends to wait with, they understood," she said.

 Never miss a parenting story from TODAY.com!
 Sign up for our newsletter here.

 Shannon said she understands that for some families, such as those whose children rely on technology for medical reasons like Type 1 diabetes, the Wait Until 8th pledge is not appropriate.
 But for other parents who argue they need phones to reach their children for reasons like shared custody arrangements, she hopes they will consider lower tech options.

 "In situations where a phone is needed to only reach a child, we suggest buying a basic flip phone," Shannon said.
 "The basic flip phone avoids many of the dangers and distractions of a smartphone.
 You can give your child a basic phone and still sign the Wait Until 8th pledge.
 The pledge is for smartphones only."

 TODAY Tastemaker and child development expert Dr. Deborah Gilboa said the Wait Until 8th movement could be very helpful to parents, but in the end, the choice is still up to the individual family.